"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Technical overview

 Fig.~\ref{fig:bc-ny-comparison:abserrB}, shows a single expectation-value function randomly constructed in that way, and the absolute errors of ASPSR and the STNySR.
 Typical features are that, \textcal{(1)}~due to the cutoff at $T:=1/8\eps$ of parameter values in the STNySR, near the ends of the interval $[-T,+T]$ the approximation errors explode; and \textcal{(2)}~STNySR is better than ASPSR when there is sufficient gap between the parameter value~$x$ and the cut-off $\pm 1/8\eps$.

 As~$A$ has $\pm1$ eigenvalues we have $K=2$, and hence the query points of the Nyquist shift rules are $1/4$ apart.
-Sub-figure~(c) of Fig.~\ref{fig:bc-ny-comparison:abserrB} shows break points in the green STNySR-line, which are caused by changes in the set of query points.
+Sub-figure~(c) of Fig.~\ref{fig:bc-ny-comparison:abserrB} shows break points in the green STNySR-line, which are caused by changes in the set of shifts that are queried.

 Fig.~\ref{fig:bc-ny-comparison:relerr2} shows the differences of relative errors between the two methods.
 Positive values mean STNySR is better.
-It can be seen (green 10th-percentile line is positive) that in about 90\% of the random instances, STNySR was better than the ASPSR, at least until the point~$x$ at which the derivative is requested is sufficiently far away from the cut-off $1/8\eps = 12.5$.
+It can be seen (positive green 10th-percentile points) that in about 90\% of the random instances, STNySR was better than the ASPSR, at least where the point~$x$ at which the derivative is requested is sufficiently far away from the cut-off $1/8\eps = 12.5$.

 As the query points of the Nyquist shift rules are $1/4$ apart, if $x>12.25$, no query point of STNySR is to the right of~$x$ --- leading to a noise-only ``approximation'' of the derivative.